plan44 matter beta README

 What about certification?

-But obviously, a beta setup like this, even if it turns out to stay accepted technically for a long time, should not be considered productive, and must not be used yet to provide any functionality which is indispensable in your smart home.
+But of course a beta setup like this should not be considered productive and must not be used to provide functions that are indispensable in the Smart Home.

-Please also do not expect this beta setup to transition into non-beta without setting up the bridge again from scratch in your smart home system!
+Please also do not expect this beta setup to transition to a non-beta setup without having to set up the bridge in the smart home system from scratch!